Marcus Stewart: Bristol Rovers

+Ipswich Town

-Ipswich were promoted to the Premier League at the end of the season ahead of Huddersfield due in no small part to Stewart's goals, with two crucially coming in the 2–2 draw at Bolton Wanderers in the play-off semi-final away leg, and he then scored another in the play-off Final itself.
+Ipswich were promoted to the Premier League at the end of the season ahead of Huddersfield due in no small part to Stewart's goals, with two crucially coming in the 2–2 draw at Bolton Wanderers in the play-off semi-final away leg, and he then scored another in the play-off final itself.
 Following Ipswich's promotion, Huddersfield received a further £250,000.
 He continued his great form for the next season being the Premier League's second top goalscorer (and the division's highest English goalscorer) during 2000–01 with 19 goals for Ipswich, who finished fifth and qualified for the UEFA Cup and leading for many fans to call for him to be included in the England team.
 The following season saw Ipswich suffer a fall from grace that resulted in relegation, and although Stewart only notched up six league goals, he was still the team's OPTA player of the year for the second successive year.

+Sunderland

 Following Ipswich's fall from the Premier League, Stewart signed for Sunderland where he had three successful seasons.
 He played his last game for Sunderland on 8 May 2005, after a successful last season for the club which saw him score 17 goals.
-He departed Sunderland in good terms after deciding that he was too old to play to a Premier League standard.
+He departed Sunderland on good terms after deciding that he was too old to play to a Premier League standard.

+Bristol City

 Stewart chose to sign for Bristol City, fulfilling his ambition to play for the team which he has supported since he was a boy despite beginning his career with City's neighbours and rivals Bristol Rovers.
 In March 2006, Stewart moved on-loan to Preston North End until the end of the 2005–06 season.
 After his return to Bristol he was publicly told by City's manager and chairman that he should seek another club, though he was not formally transfer-listed.
 In August 2006 he signed for Yeovil Town on a three-month loan and scored a goal on his debut away at Swansea City.
 He signed a permanent deal with Yeovil in January 2007.

+Exeter City

 Stewart signed a deal with newly promoted League Two side Exeter City on 14 July 2008.

 In February 2009 he was a shock contender to fill the vacant manager's position at Yeovil Town, possibly teaming up with ex-Carlisle United boss John Ward.

 Stewart finished the 2008–09 season scoring seven goals for Exeter, taking his career tally to 249 goals, one short of 250.
 After Exeter's promotion to league one in May 2009, Stewart decided to hold his retirement plans and sign a new one-year deal with the club.

 He scored his 250th career goal in the League One game at Carlisle United on 22 August 2009.

 Stewart retired from professional football in April 2011, his final appearance being as a substitute for Exeter in a 2–0 win against the first club of his career, Bristol Rovers.